Katherine Legge: IndyCar

+Legge entered the 2023 Indianapolis 500, ten years after her previous entry.
+She qualified 30th, setting a new qualifying speed record for female drivers (231.070 mph/371.871 km/h).
+She out-qualified her three full-time Rahal Letterman Lanigan teammates, and she avoided the dreaded "Last Chance Qualifying," a session where drivers compete for the final three spots in the 33-car Indy 500 starting field.
+Ultimately, her teammate, 16-time Indy 500 competitor Graham Rahal, was bumped from the field at the end of the session.
+Legge suffered multiple mechanical issues and a crash in the days leading up to the race.
+On lap 35, she lost control, leaving the pit lane and hitting the inside pit wall.
+She tried to continue the race, but was forced to retire on lap 41.

+For the 2024 Indianapolis 500 she drove for Dale Coyne Racing with Rick Ware Racing, using e.l.f.
+Cosmetics as her primary sponsor.
+On bump day, she brushed the wall on her last lap, but kept her foot on the gas.
+During "Last Chance Qualifying," she was the fastest of the four drivers fighting for the final three spots in the race.
+Her 19-year-old rookie teammate Nolan Siegel was ultimately bumped from the field of 33, with 2022 Indy 500 winner Marcus Ericsson and Rahal qualifying in the remaining two spots after Legge's 31st position.
+Her race ended when she suffered an engine failure on lap 23.
+Legge returned to the team for the balance of the six oval races that season.

+SportsCar Championship

 In 2013, Legge left IndyCar to join the DeltaWing program in the United SportsCar Championship.
 Legge competed in the 2014 and 2015 seasons for DeltaWing.

-In May 2015, Legge announced her involvement with the Grace Autosport project to enter the 2016 Indianapolis 500 race.
-Working with the support of the FIA's Women in Motorsport Commission, the all-female team set out to promote technology and engineering as a career for young women.

 Legge joined Michael Shank Racing in 2017 to drive an Acura NSX GT3 at the IMSA SportsCar Championship.

-In the 2019 24 Hours of Daytona Legge raced as part of an all-female team alongside Simona de Silvestro, Christina Nielsen and Ana Beatriz, having placed second in class the previous year.
-She was placed 15th in their class after Legge brushed a wall and damaged the car's suspension.
+In the 2019 24 Hours of Daytona, Legge raced as part of an all-female team alongside Simona de Silvestro, Christina Nielsen, and Ana Beatriz, having placed second in class the previous year.
+She was placed fifteenth in their class after Legge brushed a wall and damaged the car's suspension.

 Formula E

-Legge signed for the Amlin Aguri team to compete in the inaugural season of the Formula E electric open-wheel series.
+In 2014, Legge signed for the Amlin Aguri team to compete in the inaugural season of the Formula E electric open-wheel series.
 She raced in the first two races before being dropped for Salvador Durán.

 European Le Mans Series

-In July 2020, while participating in the pre race testing at Paul Ricard ahead of the European Le Mans Series, Legge was injured in a crash suffering a broken wrist and leg.
-Legge was part of the all-female Richard Mille Racing team along with Sophia Florsch and Tatiana Calderón.
+In July 2020, while participating in the pre-race testing at Paul Ricard ahead of the European Le Mans Series, Legge was injured in a crash, suffering a broken wrist and leg.
+Legge was part of the all-female Richard Mille Racing team along with Sophia Flörsch and Tatiana Calderón.